Dennis McCann: Biography

 In June, 2003 McCann was the ASC representative to Kinjo Gakuin University in Nagoya, Japan, as part of the ongoing ASC-Kinjo Gakuin faculty exchange program, where he lectured on “Intellectual Property Rights: A Case Study in Cross-Cultural Business Ethics.”

-In August 2003 McCann began a new project, cosponsored by the USPES organization, investigating the meaning and practice of business ethics among Chinese Christian executives in Silicon Valley where he has so far done 34 indepth interviews.
+In August 2003 McCann began a new project, cosponsored by the USPES organization, investigating the meaning and practice of business ethics among Chinese Christian executives in Silicon Valley where he has so far done 34 in-depth interviews.
 He has presented a preliminary report on his findings to the Agnes Scott faculty in a March 2004 lecture, “Business Ethics: Chinese AND Christian.”

 In August 2004, McCann was the recipient of a Fulbright Summer Travel Fellowship that allowed him to join a group of professors organized by the University of Louisiana at Lafayette for a month of travel/study of China's economic and social development in Gansu and Xinjiang Provinces as well as in the rapidly modernizing major cities of east China: Beijing, Shanghai, Suzhou, and Guangzhou.

-McCann was the Fulbright Scholar in Residence at the Hong Kong America Center and Visiting Professor in the Department of Management at Chinese University of Hong Kong during the 2005–2006 academic year.
+McCann was the Fulbright Scholar in Residence at the Hong Kong America Center and visiting professor in the Department of Management at Chinese University of Hong Kong during the 2005–2006 academic year.
 At the HKAC he served as the Director of Research and Development, and in that capacity he focused on developing HKAC programs in the areas of religion and society, as well as cross-cultural and international business ethics.

-In 2006-2008 McCann was granted a two-year leave by Agnes Scott College in order to assume a position as Visiting Professor in the Department of Religion and Philosophy at Hong Kong Baptist University.
+In 2006-2008 McCann was granted a two-year leave by Agnes Scott College in order to assume a position as visiting professor in the Department of Religion and Philosophy at Hong Kong Baptist University.
 In that capacity he taught philosophical subjects in the undergraduate complementary studies program, including “Applied Ethics” and “Business, Ethics and Society,” as well as various subjects related to religious ethics in the BA honours program in religion and philosophy.
 He also developed and taught an innovative interdisciplinary class, “On Globalization,” in and for the MALSE program at HKBU.